AlexxIT/SonoffLAN/README.md

 ### Debug page

-If you have any problems with Ingegration:

-1. Check the number of online devices on the [info page](https://my.home-assistant.io/redirect/info/)
-2. Check warning and errors on the [logs page](https://my.home-assistant.io/redirect/logs/)
-3. Enable **Debug page** option and check logs on the [info page](https://my.home-assistant.io/redirect/info/)
+A link to the debug page can be found on the [System Health page](https://my.home-assistant.io/redirect/info/).
 Debug page shows only Integration logs and removes all private data.
 You can filter log and enable auto refresh (in seconds).

 ```
 http://192.168.1.123:8123/api/sonoff/c8503fee-88fb-4a18-84d9-abb782bf0aa7?q=1000xxxxxx&r=2